Six-month review of my 2020 resolutions

 - a Gentleman coat from beaux gosses for my husband.

-Fourth resolution: I end the year with a smaller fabric stock than at the start of the year.
+Fourth resolution: I end the year with a smaller fabric stock than at the beginning of the year.

-I thought this would be the hardest for me... and finally, and it is quite surprising, I am managing.
-My personal stock is decreasing and I am satisfied because this will allow me to buy coup de coeur coupons in 2021.
+I thought this would be the hardest for me... and surprisingly, I’m managing it.
+My personal stock is decreasing and I’m happy because it will allow me to buy new favorite coupons in 2021.

-One explanation is that I have gained confidence and now dare to cut into coup de coeur fabrics that I was afraid to spoil.
-Today, I hear the scissors slicing the beloved fabric that will make a pretty garment.
+One explanation is that I’ve gained confidence and now dare to cut into favorite fabrics I was afraid to ruin.
+Today, I hear the scissors slicing through the beloved fabric that will make a beautiful garment.

-On the other hand, I think I compensate for my fabric buying frenzy by looking at and cherishing those in my shop.
+On the other hand, I think I compensate for my fabric buying frenzy by admiring and cherishing those in my shop.

-Summary for this fourth resolution: well done Eugénie, keep going!
+Summary for this fourth resolution: well done Eugénie, keep it up!

 A little self-encouragement feels good ;-) don’t you think?

-And you, where are you with your 2020 resolutions?
+And you, how are your 2020 resolutions going?

 Leave a comment